Inhale/Exhale (Nasum album)

-Inhale/Exhale is the first album by the Swedish grindcore band Nasum.
-It was released on 26 May 1998 by Relapse Records.
+Inhale/Exhale is the debut studio album by the Swedish grindcore band Nasum.
+It was released on 26 May 1998 on Relapse Records.

 The album has been credited with reviving the grindcore scene, following a period of downturn in the 1990s.
 Napalm Death have also credited the album for encouraging them to return to their faster, grindcore roots with Enemy of the Music Business (2000).